The great reset must place social justice at its centre

 New institutions need to actively intervene to build a future where people of all racial, social, gender and economic backgrounds can excel.

-He was Managing Editor of the Africa Policy Journal at Harvard University and is a Foundry fellow at the Massachusetts Institute of Technology (MIT).
+Mark holds degrees from George Washington University, the London School of Economics, and the Harvard Kennedy School.
+He was Managing Editor of the Africa Policy Journal at Harvard and is a Foundry Fellow at the Center for Development and Entrepreneurship at MIT.

 New institutions need to actively intervene to build a future where people of all racial, social, gender and economic backgrounds can excel.